SNAP-UQ: Self-supervised Next-Activation Prediction for Single-Pass Uncertainty in TinyML: CID/OOD Protocols and Streaming Setup

-On-device playback preloads the stream into flash or streams from host over UART; timestamps are recorded from the on-chip cycle counter.
-We mask interrupts during the model invocation to stabilize latency and re-enable them during I/O. No labels or event markers are sent to the device.
+On-device playback either preloads the stream into flash or streams it from a host over UART, and timestamps are recorded using the on-chip cycle counter.
+We mask interrupts during model invocation to stabilize latency and re-enable them during I/O to avoid distorting timing measurements.
+No labels, event markers, or threshold-selection signals are transmitted to the device during playback, keeping the on-device protocol strictly label-free and consistent with deployment constraints.